 The following post is a guest post from Breana!
 Enjoy!

 Summer is a time of abandon.
 Kids run wild day and night, riding bikes, having water-balloon fights, frequenting the public pool, and generally running amok.
-And families enjoy the warm weather with cookouts and parties throughout the long summer months.
+And families enjoy the warm weather with BBQ’s and parties throughout the long summer months.
 Unfortunately, the bountiful foods we use to celebrate summer (fresh fruits and veggies, potato salad and pie, sodas, chips, burgers, etc.) can do a fair amount of damage to both wallet and waistline.
 But don’t despair!
 You can keep your diet and your budget on track with simple summer treats and a do-it-yourself attitude.

 They’re both easy and delicious.
 You don’t need any special equipment (ice cube trays or small paper cups with toothpicks or popsicle sticks will do the trick), although you can certainly look online or in local discount stores for freezer-safe popsicle trays or novelty ice cube trays.
 Then you just add fruit or vegetable juice (choose light juices for less sugar), lemonade, or iced tea.